 A 31 Week-Old Baby’s Care Tips

-No matter how exhausted you are at this stage, your toddler will bring you immense joy with his/her energy.
+No matter how exhausted you are at this stage, your toddler will bring you immense joy with his energy.
 A 31-week old baby growth spurt will amaze you and keep you entertained.

 Here are a few tips to keep your toddler in the best of health and happiness

-- When it comes to sleeping, start creating a routine to ensure they fall into the habit of sleeping soundly
+- When it comes to sleeping, start creating a routine to ensure he falls into the habit of sleeping soundly.

-- Play games whenever you get time with them to improve bonding
+- Play games whenever you get time with him, to improve bonding.

-- Start introducing different types of toys to develop their cognitive abilities
+- Start introducing different types of toys to develop his cognitive abilities.

-- As important it is to care for your baby it is even more important to take care of yourself as parents so if your baby is taking a nap, take a nap with him/her
+- As important it is to care for your baby, it is even more important to take care of yourself as parents.
+If your baby is taking a nap, take a nap with him.

 Tests and Vaccinations

-Getting your baby vaccinated is the best way to protect them from serious diseases and illnesses which can also be life-threatening.
-Consult with your paediatrician and ensure that you as parents do all the tests and get the vaccine for your 31-week old baby.
-Your child will have to get hepatitis B (3 shots) DTap (6 shots), Hib, Polio, Rotavirus, measles, mumps and rubella.
-Your doctor may also recommend Hepatitis A, HPV, Varicella, Pneumococcal and Meningococcal shots for your baby.
+Getting your baby vaccinated is the best way to protect him from serious diseases and illnesses, which can also be life-threatening.
+Consult with your paediatrician, and ensure that you as parents do all the tests and get the vaccine for your 31-week old baby.
+Your child will have to get hepatitis B (3 shots), 3 shots of DTaP/DTwP, Hib, Polio, Rotavirus, measles, mumps, and rubella.
+Your doctor may also recommend Hepatitis A, HPV, Varicella, Pneumococcal, and Meningococcal shots for your baby.
 Some of the shots help protect your baby from dangerous viruses.
-The first and most important shot to get is the Hepatitis B which guards against Hepatitis B virus which damages the liver.
+The first and most important shot to get is the Hepatitis B, which guards against Hepatitis B virus, which damages the liver.

 Games and Activities

-Enjoy the time with your toddler and start playing some games with them to enhance the bonding experience.
-Since your baby will get curious and start to pay attention to his/her surroundings during this age, start introducing different elements in their environment to keep them entertained.
+Enjoy the time with your toddler and start playing some games with him to enhance bonding experience.
+Since your baby will get curious and start to pay attention to his surroundings during this age, start introducing different elements in his environment to keep him entertained.

-As parents, the easiest game you can play at home with no toys is peeked a boo.
-Whenever possible play this game with your baby.
-In addition, you could also take a string toy and get your baby to follow the toy by gently tugging on the string.
-Your baby will crawl to get to the toy thereby enhancing his/her motor skills.
+As parents, the easiest game you can play at home with no toys is peek-a-boo.
+Whenever possible, play this game with your baby.
+In addition, you could also take a string toy, and get your baby to follow the toy by gently tugging on the string.
+Your baby will crawl to get to the toy, thereby enhancing his motor skills.

 Another simple game you can play with your toddler is to clap.
 Clap your hands together, and your baby will start mimicking you.
-You can even start singing some nursery rhymes to them as at this stage your baby is starting to recognise sounds and make associations.
-Another great game for your toddler is hiding his/ her toy and encouraging them to find it.
-Usual hiding spots can be under the blanket so that your baby is delighted when he/she finds it
+You can even start singing some nursery rhymes to your baby as at this stage, he is starting to recognise sounds and make associations.
+Another great game for your toddler is hiding his toy and encouraging him to find it.
+Usual hiding spots can be under the blanket, so that your baby is delighted when he finds it.

 [Also Read: 7 Months Old Baby Games and Activities]